harry-samuels/DoplingEvolution/README.md

 Pl: |- |--|- |- |- |- |+ |--|++|--|+ |--|- |+ |- |++|+ |--|+ |- |- |- |--|0 |- |++|
 Dr: |- |- |- |+ |+ |++|- |+ |+ |- |--|+ |+ |- |+ |0 |- |--|- |0 |--|- |- |0 |- |+ |
 ```
+### How are protein values calcuated?
+- Each turn, the quantity of each messenger protein is calculated using the following process:
+    - Each protein has a specifc activation/inhibition coefficient (any number, negative or positive) for each of the listed inputs (In:) in the table (more info below)
+        - The value of these coefficients is displayed by the table as +'s and -'s
+    - The value of each input is multiplied by its respective coefficient for the given protein
+    - The sum of all of the products is then added to previous amount of the given protein (If a protein would have a negative total quantity, it is set to 0 instead)

+### What does the table mean?
 - The second row lists each of the inputs (In) that can activate and inhibit each of the messenger proteins
     - NE, NF, NC, & NS stand for North Edge (the end of the grid), North Food, North Cell (another dopling), and North Size (the size of that dopling)
         - S, E, and W stand for South, East and West